simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 #### How Encryption Protects Data

-Encryption protects data by making it unreadable to anyone who does not have the correct key or password.
+Encryption protects data by making it unreadable to anyone who doesn't have the correct key or password.
 This ensures that sensitive information remains confidential even if it is intercepted by a **cyber criminal**.

 Encryption is an essential tool in protecting sensitive information from **cyber attacks**.
 Without encryption, it would be much easier for cyber criminals to steal personal information, financial data, and government secrets.